realhuman101/WisdomLogin/README.md

 ## How it Works

+> Please note that all instructional links will be relocated later on, and will (for now) be related to LionelLogin instead of WisdomLogin.
+Please still follow these instructions as they are the same for both extensions.

 If you need instructions on how to install the WisdomLogin extension, look at [WisdomLogin Instructions - Installation](https://docs.google.com/presentation/d/1VIXn9FJb83H6CQwr-JYIFJgz-z2UQoDg9Y4QCHWtGL0/edit?usp=sharing).
 If you want a better understanding of how to use the WisdomLogin extension/want to use its extra features, look at [WisdomLogin Instructions - Extra Steps](https://docs.google.com/presentation/d/1zxJBjksXeMD_YpHr4Lra-ENlIJDXK2RNx7RqnclwwDQ/edit?usp=sharing).